-- Satisfactorily complete a minimum of 62 credit hours with a cumulative GPA of 3.0 or above. - Maintenance of a minimum average of 3.0 on a 4.0 scale for all academic courses taken and a minimum grade of C for all academic courses taken. - Earn a grade of B or higher in all Field Internship courses. - Complete a 480-hour supervised internship in the foundation-year and a 600-hour supervised internship in the concentration-year in an agency setting approved by the School of Social Work. - Completion of all degree requirements within four (4) years of matriculation.
+- Satisfactorily complete a minimum of 62 credit hours with a cumulative GPA of 3.0 or above. - Maintenance of a minimum average of 3.0 on a 4.0 scale for all academic courses taken and a minimum grade of C for all academic courses taken. - Earn a grade of B or higher in all Field Internship courses. - Earn no more than two "C" grades in the program. - Complete a 480-hour supervised internship in the foundation-year and a 600-hour supervised internship in the concentration-year in an agency setting approved by the School of Social Work. - Completion of all degree requirements within four (4) years of matriculation.